ajbacon/battleships_rb/README.md

   fire a shot at the grid and miss fire a shot at the board and hit fire multiple shots to sink a ship
+  .
+  .
+  .
+  .
+  some form of intelligence for computer after computer hits a ship